holbiejlln/holbertonschool-shell/processes_and_signals/README.md

-# 0-what-is-my-pid
+# 0-w3-show_your_bash_pid_made_easy

-This Bash script displays a list of currently running processes.
+Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

 Requirements:

-Must show all processes, for all users, including those which might not have a TTY Display in a user-oriented format
-Show process hierarchy.
+You cannot use ps